RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

-**Comparison of self-managed Kafka on AWS EC2 vs AWS provisioned MSK**
+<h2> Comparison of self-managed Kafka on AWS EC2 vs AWS provisioned MSK </h2>

 In this upload we will provide a short overview of the implementation, operational and cost differences between running open-source Apache Kafka on AWS EC2 versus AWS Managed Streaming for Kafka (MSK).
 There are two types of MSK, provisioned and serverless.
 This upload only takes into consideration provisioned MSK.
 A subsequent upload will provide details on Serverless MSK, now that it is [available](https://aws.amazon.com/about-aws/whats-new/2023/08/amazon-msk-serverless-additional-aws-regions/) in EU-WEST-2 region.